fby1997/Lasso-Regression-coordinate-gradient-descent-proximal-gradient-and-ADMM-Ridge-Regression/README.md

 This model is similar to Ridge, and I use coordinate gradient descent, proximal gradient and ADMM methods seperately to solve Lasso.

 **Note**: The parameters in proximal gradient descent Lasso need to be adjusted if you want to predict other data.
 All in all, the rule is to make it iterate enough in a short time.
-You can try the other two method before using proximal gradient and set the value as the initial value in proximal gradient descent Lasso.
+You can try the other two methods before using proximal gradient and set the value as the initial value in proximal gradient descent Lasso.